w3term/.github/profile/README.md

 ## Purpose

-This project is a web terminal that can be embedded in any website.
-It provides multiple Linux terminal which can be very useful when following online workshops / tutorials.
+This project is a web terminal, with several tabs, that can be embedded in any website.
+It was developed for online workshops or when following tutorials, but can be used in many other use cases.

 ## Overall Architecture